The Pasta Salad CRAZE That’s Shaped America - I say Macaroni! You say PASTA!

 Culturally, when most of us think of pasta and the dishes created from its starchy noodles, we think of Italian food.
 But Macaroni Pasta Salad, a.k.a.
 Pasta Salad, and traditionally all macaroni and pasta salads, are more than likely believed to be an American food creation.

-Still, it seems that no one’s quite sure who first came up with the idea for macaroni or pasta salad, even though pasta has been a staple of American cookbooks for decades.
-And while these salads are not attributed to any one person, research points to the roots of these popular salads made from pasta, likely originating on American soil.
+No one’s quite sure who first came up with the idea for macaroni or pasta salad, even though pasta has been a staple of American cookbooks for decades.

 ABOUT THIS RECIPE (per serving)